Mapaul83/trAInor-app/README.md

 ### Development Workflow

-1. Create a feature branch from `development`
+1. Create a feature branch from `main`
 2. Make your changes and commit with conventional commit messages
 3. Run tests and ensure code quality passes
-4. Create a pull request to `development`
+4. Create a pull request to `main`
-5. After review and approval, merge to `development`
+5. After review and approval, merge to `main`

 ### Code Quality